yangashley/task-list-api/ada-project-docs/wave_06.md

 ### Tips

-- Use independent research to discover how to set up a one-to-many relationship in Flask.
+- Use lesson materials and independent research to review how to set up a one-to-many relationship in Flask.
 - Remember to run `flask db migrate` and `flask db upgrade` whenever there is a change to the model.
 - Pay attention to the exact shape of the expected JSON.
 Double-check nested data structures and the names of the keys for any mispellings.
 - Use the tests in `tests/test_wave_06.py` to guide your implementation.